owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] try to upload file (more 1 Gb)
 - [ ] increase quota to 5Gb and try again
 - [ ] delete file
-- [ ] add member Marie with edit role
+- [ ] add member Marie with editor role
 - [ ] add member Einstein with viewer role

 Marie: